 - Reduction of serum cholesterol

-Bifilac Capsule is beneficial in treating Bacterial Infection too.
+Bifilac Capsules are beneficial in treating Bacterial Infection too.
 It kills bad bacteria and helps in growing good bacteria in the body.

 What happens if a dose of Bifilac is missed?

-For great results, it is advised that the medicine should be taken as prescribed by your medical practitioner.
-The medicine may not have a good impact if the dose is missed because, for an effective result, a certain amount of drug needs to be present in your body at all times.
-Even if miss a dose, do not ever take a double dose.
+For best results, it is advised that the medicine should be taken as prescribed by your medical practitioner.
+The Bifilac tablets may not have a good impact if the dose is missed.
+For an effective result, a certain amount of drug needs to be present in your body at all times.
+Even if you miss a dose, do not ever take a double dose.

 You Might Also Like –Becosules Capsule Benefits, Composition & Side Effects